Zapier is one of the most widely used tools that allow end-users to integrate web applications they use every day and automate actions between them.

 - You can define some filter parameters for trigger application, e.g. convert tickets created by specific user into Jira issues;

-- Select application where Zapier performs automation actions (Jira for our example);
+- Select the application where Zapier performs automation actions (Jira for our example);

 - Choose "Create Issue" action from the list;